hackingmaterials/atomate/README.rst

 Typically, you want to set this between 1 (higher memory requirements) and the number of cores per node (lower memory requirements while still maintaining fast communication times between workers on an a single orbital).
-A good starting point might be setting NCORE equal to the number of cores per node.
+A good starting point might be setting NCORE equal to the square root of number of cores per node as per the VASP manual.
 The following information might come in handy when setting the NCORE parameter on NERSC machines:

 * Edison - 24 tasks per node
 * Cori - 32 tasks per node
 * Matgen - 16 tasks per node

+Thus, a good starting point is to set NCORE=4 for all machines, with Cori (perhaps) bumped to NCORES=8.

 ====
 FAQS